joeShuff/printer-queue/README.md

 # AD5X Printer Queue

 A self-hosted print queue server for the FlashForge AD5X (with IFS).
-Upload sliced jobs from OrcaSlicer, then trigger the next print from a Home Assistant button.
+Upload sliced jobs from OrcaSlicer, manage them via a web UI, then trigger prints manually or automatically from Home Assistant.

 ---

 ## How it works

 ```
-OrcaSlicer  ──POST /api/files/local──►  Queue server  ──FlashForge LAN API──►  AD5X
+OrcaSlicer  ──/uploadGcode──►  Queue server  ──FlashForge HTTP API──►  AD5X
                                     ▲
-                              POST /queue/next│
+                  POST /queue/next  │
-                                         Home Assistant button
+                               Home Assistant / Web UI
 ```

-1. You slice in OrcaSlicer and click **Send** (Print Host upload).
-2. The server stores the file and adds it to the queue.
-3. When the previous print is done and you've cleared the bed, press the Home Assistant button.
-4. The server picks the oldest queued file, uploads it to the printer over LAN, and starts the print.
+The server acts as a **transparent proxy** — OrcaSlicer thinks it's talking directly to the printer.
+Status and IFS slot queries are forwarded live to the real printer so the material picker in OrcaSlicer shows your actual loaded spools.
+Uploads are intercepted and queued instead of being sent immediately.

 ---